 Don’t miss out on this rewarding opportunity to help others recover from mental health issues you perhaps faced, help Oxford Health to support their recovery.
 There are only a couple of weeks left to apply so please make sure you get involved.

 The role profile and application form can be found on the Oxford Health website.
-Applications for this role close on September 13 and interviews will take place at the end of September.
+Applications for this role close on October 2.
 Successful candidates will then attend a 10-day training program in December alongside a 30-hour volunteer placement within teams to start in January 2020.
 Once a PSW has passed the training and placement as a volunteer there will be a chance to follow a recruitment process for a paid role.

 If you have any questions or would like more information please contact Charlotte Proud, peer support coordinator (Buckinghamshire) on email@example.com.